Is Whatsapp Secure ? Know More About Whatsapp Security

 “Privacy and Security is in our DNA,” WhatsApp Declared

-According to WhatsApp, a giant control over any kind of information sent via WhatsApp platform is secured; let it be a photo, video, voice message, document or call.
+According to WhatsApp, there is a giant control over any kind of information sent via the WhatsApp platform; let it be a photo, video, voice message, document, or call.
 WhatsApp has assured to intensify more efforts to keep any third party out of interference.
 To this end, WhatsApp adds more layers of protection in the form of end-to-end encryption and backup to cloud methods and others to answer the common question, ” is WhatsApp secure ?”

-- Two different keys are created (public & private) when the user first opens WhatsApp.
-The mechanism of encryption is set on the phone itself.
+- There are two different keys (public & private) when the user first opens WhatsApp.
+The mechanism of encryption occurs on the phone itself.

 - The private key will stay with the recipient, whereas the central WhatsApp server passes the public key to the receiver.